George FitzGeorge: Early life

 Colonel FitzGeorge was born on 24 August 1843 in London.
-He was the eldest of the three sons of the 2nd Duke of Cambridge and Louisa Fairbrother (the other sons were Admiral Sir Adolphus FitzGeorge and Colonel Sir Augustus FitzGeorge).
-As his parents were married in contravention of the Royal Marriages Act 1772, he was ineligible to succeed his father as Duke of Cambridge and along with his siblings did not hold royal titles.
+He was the eldest of the three illegitimate sons of the 2nd Duke of Cambridge and Louisa Fairbrother (the other sons were Admiral Sir Adolphus FitzGeorge and Colonel Sir Augustus FitzGeorge).
+His parents subsequently went through a form of marriage in contravention of the Royal Marriages Act 1772, when his mother was pregnant with his youngest brother.
+Neither he nor his brothers, Adolphus FitzGeorge and Augustus FitzGeorge, held royal titles, and were ineligible to succeed to the Dukedom of Cambridge.

 Through his father, he was a great-grandson of King George III of the United Kingdom and first cousin to Queen Mary.
 Through his mother, he was a grandson of Mary Tucker, whose maiden name may have been Phillips, and John Fairbrother, a servant in Westminster.

 Career

 In due course, following the profession of his father, he purchased a commission in the 20th Hussars.

-When the Egyptian Campaign of 1882 was undertaken he went out to Egypt on special service and was attached to the personal staff of General Sir Garnet Wolseley.
+When the Egyptian Campaign of 1882 was undertaken he went out to Egypt as a Major on special service and was attached to the personal staff of General Sir Garnet Wolseley.
 He was present at the battle of Tel-el-Kebir, and brought home the despatches.
 His services in the campaign were mentioned in despatches, and he was awarded with the brevet of lieutenant colonel, the medal with clasp, the Fourth Class of the Osmanieh, and the Khedive's Star.
+Wolseley described him as a “horrid snob and … quite useless.”

 He retired from the Army in 1895.

 In 1887, he was the owner of the Sunday Times.
 At the request of Queen Victoria he sold the paper to Alice Ann Cornwell, who was an Australian gold mine owner.